MultiSafepay/docs/content/point-of-sale/smartpos-solutions.md

   📘 **Note:** Before you start initiating payments, you must ensure **cloud mode** is enabled - see [SmartPOS features](/docs/smartpos-features).

-Create an order - see [Recipe](/recipes/cloud-payment-notifications).
+Create an order.
+See Recipe - [Cloud POS payment](/recipes/cloud-pos-payment).

 To receive order payments updates subscribe to [Event notifications.](/docs/event-notifications)